Microwave Cooking for One by Marie T Smith

 Banana-Cherry Cake

-It's the holiday season, and since no one has sent in a recipe recently, we are presenting a tasty little cake that is perfect for one or two to share.
+Great for the holiday season, or any time of the year, we are present a tasty little cake that is perfect for one or two to share.
 It also fits nicely in one of those small holiday tins, making it a nice gift that is quick and easy to make for neighbors or co-workers.
 But first, I thought I'd share a few memories of Mom to celebrate the season!

 Remembering Mom at Christmas